Prices from £13.95

 Never share your medicine with anybody else, even if they are experiencing the same condition and symptoms as you.

-Do not dispose of medicine via household waste or water waste as this can be detrimental to the environment.
-Ask your local pharmacy to dispose any unwanted or expired medicine for you.
+Do not dispose of medicine in household waste or water, as this can be detrimental to the environment.
+Ask your local pharmacy to dispose of any unwanted or expired medicine for you.

 The use of Finasteride may negatively affect your fertility.
 Speak to your doctor or pharmacist if you have any concerns.